-My name is Moshe Landman and I am running as a Green Party candidate for the United States Senate for Maryland in 2024.
+My name is Moshe Landman and I am running as a Green Party candidate for the United States Congress in Maryland's 6th Congressional District in 2024.

 I grew up in Wheaton, Maryland as the son of Rabbi Reuben Landman who led Congregation Har Tzeon-Agudath Achim and was the President of the Rabbinical Assembly of Greater Washington (he performed the prayer for President Barack Obama).
 I attended the Hebrew Academy of Greater Washington in Silver Spring where many of my classmates are now attorneys, doctors, and prominent members of American society.